DriftJohnson/Fivem_Drift_Surfaces/README.md

 How to use:

-1. Download the Resource
+1. Download and copy the "surface-Master" folder into your "fx-server-data/resources" folder.
-2. Rename the Resource folder
+2. Rename the Resource folder to something you will recognise: eg. "surface"
-   eg. "surface"
-3. Add this to your server.cfg as with any other resource
+3. Add this resource to your server.cfg as you would with any other resource
 4. Start your server

 That's it!